Babylon Berlin: Locations

 Babelsberg Studio constructed a massive addition to its Metropolitan Backlot for the filming of the series and for future productions.
 This permanent standing set is billed as one of the largest in Europe.
 The set includes recreations of various Berlin neighbourhoods, from a range of economic classes.
 It also includes the large exterior of the night club Moka Efti.

-In addition, the series was filmed throughout Berlin and at other locations in the surrounding state of Brandenburg.
+The series was also filmed on locations throughout Berlin and in the surrounding state of Brandenburg.
 Numerous scenes were filmed on Alexanderplatz in front of the historic Alexanderhaus.
 The police headquarters, once located directly behind it, and other surrounding buildings, were destroyed in WWII, but were recreated with computer simulations.

 The Rotes Rathaus (Berlin City Hall) was used for most closeup scenes involving the exterior of the police headquarters, because their red brick appearance and architectural style are very similar.
 Interiors of the police headquarters lobby were filmed at the Rathaus Schöneberg, including scenes with its paternoster elevator, while the elegant Ratskeller restaurant in the same building was used as the nearby café Aschinger in multiple scenes.
 Other interior scenes in the police headquarters were filmed in the historic Robert-Koch-Forum.

 Interior scenes in the Moka Efti were filmed at the 'Delphi Cinema' in Berlin-Weissensee.
 Bar Tausend, in Berlin served as the show's Holländer Bar.
 A lengthy suspense sequence set during a performance of The Threepenny Opera, was filmed at the historic Theater am Schiffbauerdamm, where the play actually ran at the time.
 The Immanuelkirche in Prenzlauer Berg was used for scenes of Anno and Helga's wedding.
 The headquarters of the Katholischer Studentenverein Askania-Burgundia Berlin, located in a villa in Dahlem, were used for the residence of Councillor Benda and his family.

 The atrium of the Behrensbau was used as Dr. Schmidt's psychiatric clinic.
 The interiors and exteriors of the historic former Deutsche Bank headquarters complex were used as numerous locations in the series, including as the exterior of the Soviet Embassy.
 Because the complex was empty at the time of filming, it was also used as the production headquarters, and to house the show's thousands of costumes.
 Other scenes were filmed on Museum Island, in the Hermannplatz U-Bahn station, at the Hoppegarten Racecourse, and the Church of the Redeemer on the Havel river in Potsdam.